wuxc/pywin32doc/md/win32api.md

   - [RegCreateKey](win32api.md#win32apiregcreatekey)

-    Creates the specified key, or opens the key if it already exists.&nbsp;
+    Creates the specified key, or opens the key if it already exists\.&nbsp;

   - [RegCreateKeyEx](win32api.md#win32apiregcreatekeyex)